Are you an anime lover? Do you watch anime or do you read mangas? Then this is for you. Anime Herald has opened its submissions window.

 Well, you’re in luck, because Anime Herald would like to hear from you.

-The articles they run are selected primarily by the strength of the pitch that you submit, and any writing samples that we receive with your submission.
+The articles they run are selected primarily by the strength of the pitch that you submit, and any writing samples that is received with your submission.

 Eligibility For Anime Herald Submissions